EECE3093C/team-project-rocket/project_description.md

 # **Software Architecture**
-At very high level we will be using the external Magic the gathering API to populate information.
-We will also use the MySQL database to track the users playing cards.
+At a very high level we will be using the external Magic:The gathering API to populate information.
+We will also use the MySQL database to track the user's playing cards.

 # **Challenges and Risks**